swangchu/swangchu/README.md

 ## 🚀 About Me

-- 🔭 I'm currently I am learning Golang and reading artles on LLM.
+- 🔭 I'm currently learning Golang and reading about LLM.
 - 📝 I have been teaching computer science to the higher secondary schools for almost 15 years
-- 🌐 Before I resigned from civil service, I spent two years in Ministry of Education and Skills Development, Royal Government of Bhutan
+- 🌐 Before I resigned from civil service, I spent last two years in Ministry of Education and Skills Development, Royal Government of Bhutan
 - ✍️ I like to automate the workflow

 ## 🏆 Some of my work

-- 🌟 I have developed a platform for hosting lessons plans using Golang.
-This platform is being used my all teachers teaching from classes PP to VIII.(https://lessons.rec.gov.bt)
+- 🌟 A platform for hosting lessons plans which was developed using Golang. (https://lessons.rec.gov.bt)
 - 🌟 My first work was a website for my school.
 I developed it using Codeigniter.
 It requires lot to be done. https://www.samtsehss.edu.bt